-- Cancel credit and ATM cards or give them to the support person.
+- Cancel bank and credit cards or give them to someone you trust.

-- Consider having a second person as signatory on your accounts.
+- Consider having two people as signatories on your bank accounts.

-- If dealing with money tempts you, avoid jobs where you handle cash.
+- If dealing with other people’s money tempts you, avoid jobs where you handle cash.

 Reduce your access to cash

-Most problem gamblers find it difficult to stop if they have cash in their pocket and the club, TAB or casino is open.
+Most people experiencing significant harm from gambling find it difficult to stop if they have cash in their pocket and the club, TAB or casino is open.
 You must limit your access to cash.
 Suggestions include: